• Water & Wastewater,General

 The Nature Conservancy is a non-profit organization founded in the early 1900s to acquire land and water areas for conservation.
-The group has gone through iterations in the past 100 years and today has grown to include hundreds of chapters around the world that focus not only on real estate holdings but conservation science as well.
+The group has gone through iterations in the past 100 years, and today has grown to include hundreds of chapters around the world, focused not only on real estate holdings, but conservation science as well.

 The project formed out of several round table discussions held amongst concerned water users and looked at the following challenge areas, which can be evaluated using Satelytics' algorithms.

 - Emerging Contaminants: arsenic, barium, copper, calcium, chlorides, iron, manganese, PFAS, liquid hydrocarbons

 - Nutrient Loading and Algal Toxins: phosphorous, cyanobacteria, chlorophylls

 - Water Conditions: sediment (turbidity), bathymetry, temperature

 During the engagement meetings Mr. Krueger presented past Satelytics case studies because “the visual effect of the type of data that Satelytics provides cannot be overstated!”

 The scientific details and specific learnings of the project will be discussed in next week's Satelytics newsletter.
 As a pre-cursor, the outcome for the water users was a focused study understanding manganese and turbidity, tied to hydrological events in the Pee Dee watershed district.
 And for TNC, a new tool in its science belt and new industrial partners committed to maintaining water resources that their companies and residents can rely on.
 The team at Satelytics was honored to assist in this important project!